 Place Your Wireless Router or Access Point At A Central Location

-If you place the router in a corner room, you will get good signals in that room but the room to the other corner of the house may receive weak signals.
-Also, in this case, most of the signals will move out of the house and you need to password protect the network so that others don’t start using it.
+If you place the router in a corner room, you will get good signals in that room, but the room to the other corner of the house may receive weak signals.
+Also, in this case, most of the signals will move out of the house, and you need to password protect the network so that others don’t start using it.

 Remove Obstructions If Possible

 While you cannot move the house walls, you can move other obstacles to wireless signals.
-These include metal shelves, almirahs etc. You also need to move away the router from the external walls, that is, the walls marking the external limits of house.
+These include metal shelves, almirahs, etc. You also need to move away from the router from the external walls, that is, the walls marking the external limits of the house.
 Metal items will obstruct the path of wireless signals as the signals travel in a straight line and do not have the capability to bend at obstructions.
 Placing the signals towards the outer walls will give away most of the signal strength to your neighbors.

 Use A High Gain Antenna

-The default antenna that comes with different router models are omni-directional.
+The default antenna that comes with different router models are omnidirectional.
 This means that they send signals into all the directions.
 In such cases, if your router is placed towards the outer walls, half the signals go outside the home.
-If it is a detachable antenna, replace it with high gain antenna to improve wireless signal.
+If it is a detachable antenna, replace it with the high gain antenna to improve wireless signal.
 A high gain antenna allows you to focus the signals at the angles you want.

 Stop Using Card Based Adaptors In Computers